We are delighted to offer this fully funded category in partnership with Liverpool John Moores University.

 RUNNER UP and HIGHLY COMMENDED

-Alder Hey Childrens Hospital NHS Trust Helen Morley
+Alder Hey Childrens Hospital NHS Trust Helen Morley FINALIST

-North West Ambulance Service Paddy Ennis
+North West Ambulance Service Paddy Ennis FINALIST

-Childrens Unit, Whiston Hospital Tracy McNeill
+Childrens Unit, Whiston Hospital Tracy McNeill FINALIST

-Smithdown Childrens Walk-In Centre Nicola Gourley
+Smithdown Childrens Walk-In Centre Nicola Gourley FINALIST

-PENNA2018 Patient Experience Transformer of Tomorrow Winners, Runner Up and Finalists
+PENNA2018 Patient Experience Transformer of Tomorrow – Winners, Runner Up and Finalists

-University Hospitals Plymouth NHS Trust Kelly Whitehorn Winner
+University Hospitals Plymouth NHS Trust Kelly Whitehorn WINNER

-University of Plymouth Rebecca Baines Runner Up
+University of Plymouth Rebecca Baines RUNNER UP

-University of Plymouth Toni Runner Up
+University of Plymouth Toni RUNNER UP

-University of Dundee Charlotte Scotland & Lynn Graham Finalist
+University of Dundee Charlotte Scotland & Lynn Graham FINALIST

-Teeside University Kate Husband, Emma Hutchinson and Katherine Comac Finalist
+Teeside University Kate Husband, Emma Hutchinson and Katherine Comac FINALIST

-University Hospitals Plymouth NHS Trust Kelly Whitehorn Finalist
+University Hospitals Plymouth NHS Trust Kelly Whitehorn FINALIST

-PENNA2017 Patient Experience Transformer of Tomorrow Winners, Runner Up and Finalists
+PENNA2017 Patient Experience Transformer of Tomorrow – Winners, Runner Up and Finalists

 Dr Louca-Mai Brady, Research Associate & Independent Consultant – Kingston University